vcr/vcr/README.md

   * MRI 2.6
   * MRI 2.5

-Note that as of VCR 6, only >= 2.5 is explicitly supported.
+Note that as of after VCR 6.0.0, only >= 2.5 is explicitly supported.
+6.0.0 supported >= 2.4.

 **Development**